Miura-Ori

 Figure 5.
 Miura-ori

 Exercise 1.
 The figure below shows two versions of what the final pattern can look like when folded (using the same initial paper size and number of divisions).
-On what parameters does the resulting length depend?
+Which parameters influence the resulting length?

 Figure 6.
 Different solutions

 Solution.
-It is clear from a simple comparison of the patterns that that the length of the resulting pattern depends on the angle. at which the lines form a non-right angle with the longer side.
+It is clear from a simple comparison of the patterns that that the length of the resulting pattern depends on the angle at which the lines form a non-right angle with the longer side.
 This is obvious because it is the only factor that makes the patterns different.
-Let us denote this acute angle by α.
-It holds that if you make the angle α more acute, the length of the folded pattern will be greater.
-The closer this angle is to 90, the shorter the folded pattern.
+Let us denote this acute angle by \(\alpha\).
+It holds that if you make the angle \(\alpha\) more acute, the length of the folded pattern will increase.
+The closer this angle is to \(90^\circ\), the shorter the folded pattern.

-So far we have compared two different results for similar division.
-But how exactly does the length of the folded pattern depend on the angle α and other parameters?
-When investigating this dependence further, it is a good idea to focus on the fundamental part of the pattern.
+So far we have compared two different results based on similar divisions.
+But how exactly does the length of the folded pattern depend on the angle \(\alpha\) and other parameters?
+To investigate this relationship more closely, it is a good idea to focus on the fundamental part of the pattern.

 Exercise 2.
 The following figure shows the basic part of the Miura-ori pattern in unfolded and folded form.
-How exactly does the marked length x depend on the size of the angle α and the lengths d, l?
+How exactly does the marked length \(x\) depend on the size of the angle \(\alpha\) and the lengths \(d\), \(l\)?

 Figure 8.
 Fundamental part of Miura-ori in unfolded and folded version